aneasystone/weekly-practice/notes/week039-dive-into-spring-security-sources/README.md

         List<SecurityFilterChain> securityFilterChains = new ArrayList<>(chainSize);
         List<RequestMatcherEntry<List<WebInvocationPrivilegeEvaluator>>> requestMatcherPrivilegeEvaluatorsEntries = new ArrayList<>();
         for (RequestMatcher ignoredRequest : this.ignoredRequests) {
-            WebSecurity.this.logger.warn("You are asking Spring Security to ignore " + ignoredRequest
-                    + ".
-This is not recommended -- please use permitAll via HttpSecurity#authorizeHttpRequests instead.");
             SecurityFilterChain securityFilterChain = new DefaultSecurityFilterChain(ignoredRequest);
             securityFilterChains.add(securityFilterChain);
             requestMatcherPrivilegeEvaluatorsEntries